Paolomes11/LabEMO-CppROOT/README.md

 - The .gitignore **exists**.

 ## Some things to note or check in the program
-1. All the .C file were compacted but, if needed, we can decompact them;
+1. All the .C file were compacted but, if needed, we can decompact them; **anyone in need**
-2. To test the Mean of the Exponential Impulse Distribution;
+2. To test the Mean of the Exponential Impulse Distribution; **giulio**
-3. To test the Maxiumum poin of the Difference Histograms in corrispondence of K* mass;
+3. To test the Maximum point of the Difference Histograms in corrispondence of K* mass; **giulio**
 4. (To understand how) To test the consistency of the Difference Histograms with the K* products histogram;
-5. Cosmetic of Histograms;
+5. Cosmetics of Histograms;
 6. .C and .root histograms save;

 # Everything related to the histograms